ainefairbrother/ensemblQueryR/README.md

   pop="1000GENOMES:phase_3:EUR")
 ```

-For >1 query rsIDs, the `ensemblQueryLDwithSNPwindowDataframe` function takes a `data.frame` as input, and gets all variants in LD with all query variants.
+For more than one query variant, the `ensemblQueryLDwithSNPwindowDataframe` function takes a `data.frame` as input, and gets all variants in LD with all query variants in the `rsid` column.
 It is possible to parallelise this operation by setting the number of cores above 1.

 ``` r
 # example input data